Baseball and Brains ⚾️💡

 My Dear Valentine ❤️

-Mass produced Valentines were first made in the United States in the mid-1800s under the direction of Esther Howland, the daughter of a Massachusetts printer, who had encountered Valentines from Great Britian.
+Mass produced Valentines were first made in the United States in the mid-1800s under the direction of Esther Howland, the daughter of a Massachusetts printer, who had encountered Valentines from Great Britain.
 Her assembly-line approach allowed middle-class Americans to participate in the tradition of sending cards, which helped establish Valentine’s Day as a widely recognized holiday.

 The Kentucky Gateway Museum Center has many beautiful Valentines from the 1800s in their collection.
 Many of that time incorporate printed or hand painted pictures with cut out dollies or paper.
 One of the favorites is a fan “from Papa to Momma” with a silk purse attached.